Vilnius International Airport

 - Airlines currently operating to this airport with scheduled services

 Ukraine International Airlines

 - Airlines currently operating to this airport via codeshare

 Vilnius International Airport serves the capital and largest city in Lithuania, Vilnius.
-The airport is operated by the Lithuanian Ministry of Transport and Communications and the country's major international gateway, hosting airlines from across Europe and the CIS.
+The airport is operated by SE Lithuanian Airports and the country's major international gateway, hosting airlines from across Europe and the CIS.